Ghilt/Rabbit/README.md

     @ copy
     Default input: Caret

-Similar to the arithmetic this is a cycle of 2.
+This is a 2-cyclic instruction.
 Copy the value at the caret at the first instruction and store it at the caret at the second instruction

 #### Store